itch96/CompetitivePrograming/README.md

 # CompetitivePrograming
-To keep track of solved competitive programs from CodeChef
+To keep track of solved competitive programs and practice logical programming.